dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 Registration With GitHub Apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is the newest way of getting content onto Dockstore and is by far the most automated.
 Using
-GitHub Apps Dockstore can react to changes on GitHub as they are made, keeping Dockstore synced
+GitHub Apps, Dockstore can react to changes on GitHub as they are made, keeping Dockstore synced
 with GitHub automatically.
 To install our GitHub App on either a repository or organization,
 navigate to the ``/my-workflows`` page and click add workflow.
 Follow the steps for GitHub Apps and
-you will be redirected to GitHub where you can select which repositories to install the app on.
+you will be redirected to GitHub where you can select which repositories to install the Dockstore

-Once you've done this you should be redirected back to the ``/my-workflows`` page on Dockstore.
+GitHub app on.

 In order for Dockstore to start pulling in content from GitHub, a ``.dockstore.yml`` file must be
 added to a branch of the repository that contains your workflow.
 This file contains information like
 workflow path, test parameter file, workflow name, etc. When a push is made on GitHub to a branch